openmeteo/pthelma/doc/user/enhydris_cache.rst

     id = 8765
     file = arta.hts

-With the above configuration file, ``pond`` will log information in the file specified by :confval:`logfile`.
+With the above configuration file, ``enhydris_cache`` will log information in the file specified by :confval:`logfile`.
 It will download time series from Enhydris and store them in the specified files; these can be absolute or relative pathnames; if they are relative, they will be stored in the directory specified by :confval:`cache_dir`.
 In this example, the local files will be :file:`C:\\Somewhere\\ntua.hts`, :file:`C:\\SomewhereElse\\nedontas.hts`, and :file:`C:\\Somewhere\\arta.hts`.